 Now Unilever wants to make something better happen for young, underprivileged and underrepresented groups of people.
 "We've reached the tipping point on climate change but not on social inequality," says Unilever CHRO Leena Nair.
 "As a company we need to create more jobs, ensure people from underrepresented communities get those jobs, and pay the people in those jobs a living wage."

 To that end, Unilever has committed to eight ambitious, socially conscious goals.
-As Nair describes to her friend Gallup Managing Director Larry Emond in the CHRO Conversation below, sustainable business is the right investment for organizations to make because it drives superior performance through growth and productivity: "When you build a better business, you create a better world.
+As Nair describes in the CHRO Conversation below, sustainable business is the right investment for organizations to make because it drives superior performance through growth and productivity: "When you build a better business, you create a better world.
 But when you create a better world, you build a better business too."

 Emond: The last time I traveled was a year ago today, to the CHRO Roundtable you hosted in London.
 How have you been holding up since then?

 Nair: You know, it's been the most stretching but fulfilling year of my career because everything we're doing is making a difference to people and the business.
 But it's sort of soul destroying too, because I miss people.
 I miss the one-on-one connection to human beings and really crave that in-person time we used to spend together as a team.